thelonelinux/LeetCode_SWE_IntervLearn_AllInOne/src/DSA_Learn_AIO/Tree/Fenwick_&_Segment_Tree.md

-# FENWICK TREE (BINARY INDEXED TREE) AND SEGMENT TREE CONCEPT LEARNING AND UNDERSTANDING
+# FENWICK TREE (BINARY INDEXED TREE) AND SEGMENT TREE CONCEPT LEARNING AND UNDERSTANDING (FOCUS ON PROGRAMMING AND PRACTISE PROBLEMS ONLY)
 * Mostly used for range query sum problems.
 * More details and related problems we will see below.
 * We will be adding the code and sample problem and learning below